ThomasForselius/milestone2/README.md

 ![Landing Page](https://thomasforselius.github.io/milestone2/img/home_splash.png)

 * Create a player
-This is the first interactive page where the user gets to enter his/her name, age and choose a genre for the questions
+  - This is the first interactive page where the user gets to enter his/her name, age and choose a genre for the questions
+  - In this page, when a pl

 ![Create a player](https://thomasforselius.github.io/milestone2/img/create_splash.png)